The Gideon Diet

 DIATOMACEOUS EARTH (DE)- Full of minerals as well as silica for healthy feet, hair, and connective tissues.
 DE also pulls out many heavy metals and has an opposite charge from Bentonite Clay so is best given in combination.
 Diatomaceous Earth is now added to ALL our powdered recipes both to add beneficial minerals that aid in uploading other nutrients but also to extend shelf life.
 Herbs work best when used as fresh as possible.
 DE helps keep our herbs at their best!

 NUTRITIONAL YEAST-Since I feed a no grain/limited grain diet, nutritional yeast provides necessary B vitamins including B-12.
-The body naturally produces B-12 but I have seen huge benefits in providing additional B-12 in the nutritional yeast.
+The body naturally produces B-12 but I have seen huge benefits in providing additional B-12 in the nutritional yeast, especially for senior "hard to keep" horses.
 Nutritional Yeast is added to our "Iron Hoof" formula and is now in our shop.
 Horses with Candida overloads should not be on any type of yeast until the overload is corrected.

 FRESH FOODS-(when available) pasture, apples, carrots, watermelon, pumpkin, etc. Gear towards individual horse’s needs.
 Feed carefully to sugar sensitive horses.